APiligrim/Tetra/README.md

 Tetra's technical backbone uses blockchain for business using Ethereum and Web3.js.
 This allows each product in the inventory to have a unique ID that can be traced and tracked to see which stages in the supply chain it has gone through (example: shipping stage, factory, supply).
 It will also show what types of materials this product is made out of.
 If this item is unsold, admins can send the item to a recycling facility.
 Once a product gets recycled, users of Tetra can also trace the history of the different parts that made up that product got recycled into.

 Some of the completed user stories are:
-*
 * As an admin, I am able to track which product to recycle
 * As an admin, I am able to add a new product to the chain
 * As an admin, I am able to add or ship new materials (that are parts of the product) to the chain
-* As an admin, I am able to see a history/timeline of where the components of a product have been recycled to
+* As a customer, I am able to see a history/timeline of where the components of a product have been recycled to

 ## Screenshots of the web app